Redline Racer

 Redline Racer (Suzuki Alstare Extreme Racing for the European and North American Dreamcast release, European Game Boy Color release and Microsoft Windows re-release) is a racing game that was developed by Criterion Games and published by Ubi Soft.

 Gameplay

 The player controls a motorcycle racer and starts every race from the last position.
 There are three tracks and three bikes to choose from at first, with more becoming available (10 tracks and 8 bikes in total) as the player wins the races on each of the tracks.
 The player can also choose the team that the racer belongs to, as well as the racer's sex.
 All the tracks are set in different environments: a canyon, a tropical island without a highway, an area full of orchards, etc. A race lasts for three laps.

 Development

 The game was first mentioned in January 1998.
+The Game Boy Color version was one of a number of Ubi Soft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between games via the system's infrared port and unlock extra content.

 Reception

 Redline Racer

 The game received "average" reviews according to the review aggregation website GameRankings.
 Next Generation called it "just another average racing game with which to pass the time.
 It is a shame because Redline Racer does look really good."